Physics-Informed Neural Networks for Solving Two-Flavor Neutrino Oscillations in Vacuum and Matter Environments for Atmospheric and Reactor Neutrinos: Results and discussion

 In the case of matter, at \(E=0.2~\text{GeV}\), the matter potential \(V\) is relatively small compared to the vacuum term \(\Delta m^2/2E\).
 Consequently, the matter effect is less pronounced than in the resonance region.
 The PINN effectively reproduces this behavior, generating a solution that deviates only slightly from the vacuum case, consistent with theoretical expectations for sub-GeV atmospheric neutrinos in standard earth densities with the mean squared error of around 3.0689e-04 for survival and around 2.9586e-04 for appearance probability, respectively as seen in Fig. 6.

-\\ The results confirm that the PINN architecture can handle the complex-valued coupled ODE system without numerical instability, provided the hyperparameters are tuned to mitigate spectral bias.
+\\ The results confirm that the PINN architecture can handle the complex-valued coupled ODE system without numerical instability, provided the hyperparameters, particularly learning rate and iteration count, are tuned to mitigate spectral bias.
 The consistent achievement of MSE values in the order of \(10^{-3}/10^{-4}\) across distinct energy scales and mixing regimes validates the robustness of the PINN architecture.
 Also indicating that the physics-informed loss function is sufficient to constrain the solution to the correct physical manifold, effectively handling both the maximal mixing of the atmospheric sector and the large-amplitude, non-maximal mixing of the reactor sector.